Chicken Gnocchi Pesto Soup

-- In a large saucepan, combine the first six ingredients; bring to a gentle boil, stirring occasionally.
-Stir in gnocchi and spinach; cook 3-8 minutes or until gnocchi float.
+- In a large saucepan, combine the first 6 ingredients; bring to a gentle boil, stirring occasionally.
+Stir in gnocchi and spinach; cook until gnocchi float, 3-8 minutes.
 Top each serving with pesto.
-Yield: 4 servings.

 I am so thrilled with this recipe.
 It became my favorite winter soup.
 I have made it with broccoli, and mushrooms and less spinach; no chicken or with bacon.
 It is very quick, and can be changed easily with what you have on hand.
 Yummy!

 we do not have alfredo sauce in jars here so i had to make my ownbut this soup was yummy and easy to make!

 Thank you, Deanna, my neighbor to the South!!
 (Minnesota here!!)I finally made this wonderful soup!
 (Twice!)I did 'sweat' chopped garlic in a bit of butter before adding the other ingredients.(I would suggest whisking the water into the sauce to blend it.)Not wanting to venture out in freezing temps., I did use frozen spinach.
 Not the kind that is frozen in a block.I made half the recipe because I was dining alone and wanted reruns the next day.
 Needless to say, there wasn't too much left!I also topped it with some grated parmesan.It was totally a feast for the eyes when topped with a teaspoon of Pesto with the olive oil slowly running off onto the warm soup!!I made it again a few days later!!What more can I say, other than easy, flavorful, and easily 10 stars - or 20!!Loved it - Kitzer

 Jan 12, 2013

 This was a big hit with my family and quick and effortless.
 My husband threw away my Taste of Home magazine, so I was so pleased to find this again online!
 Making again today :)